Working from Home, Business Email and Discipline

 Keeping Focused

 If you do not have a designated home office, create a little corner in your home to spend your work time.
-Sitting on the couch with your laptop and TV on is not conducive to efficiency and productivity.
+Sitting on the couch with your laptop and TV in the background impairs efficiency and productivity.

 Consequently, you will want to eliminate any distractions that can lead to you not paying attention or making errors.
-Let those also home know that you are working and appreciate not being disturbed while in that space.
+Let those at home know you are working and appreciate not being disturbed while in that space.

-Being you do not have to commute or have in-office distractions, you will probably discover that you are more productive than ever.
+Being you do not have to commute or have in-office distractions; you will probably discover that you are more productive than ever.
+As with anything, you get out what you put in.